What is an investment fund?

 There are funds that invest in other funds, called multi-manager or fund of funds.
 Rather than investing directly into individual assets, these funds invest in other collective investments, with the expectation that specialist managers in the various asset classes will produce top performance.

-Tracker funds, which never paid much commission anyway, have nevertheless remained much cheaper in most cases, with some index funds now charging less than 0.1% in ongoing charges.
+Tracker funds remain much cheaper in most cases, with some index funds now charging less than 0.1% in ongoing charges.

 But the charges are mandatory, even if your manager has returned less than the market or, worse still, lost you money.